paladin-t/b8/docs/why.md

 ### GUI

 PalmOS is a good model of stylus based GUI.
 And it's my favourite mobile OS.
 I make BASIC8's GUI with an ideal combination of PalmOS, AmigaOS, and a part of my own idea.
-The goal is to make it possible to do most of the operations (except for coding) by clicking/touching; moreover to make it friendly to mobiles.
+The goal is to make it possible to do most of the operations (except for coding) by mouse/touch; moreover to make it friendly to modern mobile devices.

 ### Editors